-- a.
-The transaction occurs on or after Jan.
-1, 2008; - b.
-At least 70 percent of the gross proceeds of the transaction are used to buy stock in a qualified Utah small business corporation within 12 months from when the capital gain transaction occurred; and - c.
-You did not have an ownership interest in the qualified Utah small business corporation at the time of investment.
+- a. the transaction occurs on or after Jan.
+1, 2008; - at least 70 percent of the gross proceeds of the transaction are used to buy stock in a qualified Utah small business corporation within 12 months from when the capital gain transaction occurred; and - c. you did not have an ownership interest in the qualified Utah small business corporation at the time of investment.